 you grow up feeling as if you had to be perfect, to please your

-ever failed to behave perfectly?
-Might you have feared the loss
+ever failed to perform well enough for them?
+Might you have feared

 you read through this material, you might experience sudden sleepiness

-or perhaps a little sadness.
-This is a somatic
+or a little sadness.
+This is a somatic (biological)

-response, which means that a facet of you is identifying with various
+response in your body, which indicates that a facet of you is relating

-meaning for you.
-While you may decide to take a short break,
+very important meaning for you.
+While you may choose to take a short

-rest assured that there is nothing to fear from these uncomfortable
+break, rest assured that there's nothing to fear from these uneasy

 that take you to other pages after you've finished reading